Orelvis Martínez

-Orelvis Miguel Martínez (born November 19, 2001) is a Dominican professional baseball infielder in the Washington Nationals organization.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays.
+Orelvis Miguel Martínez (born November 19, 2001) is a Dominican professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, appearing in one game in 2024 as a second baseman.

 Career

 Toronto Blue Jays

 Martínez signed with the Toronto Blue Jays organization as an international free agent on July 2, 2018.
 His $3.5 million signing bonus is the second-highest signing bonus given to an international free agent in team history, just behind the $3.9 million bonus given to Vladimir Guerrero Jr. in 2015.
 Martínez joined the Blue Jays' fall instructional camp along with Jordan Groshans and Cal Stevenson following the international signing.

 Martínez was assigned to the Rookie-level Gulf Coast League Blue Jays for the 2019 season.
 He appeared in 40 games and recorded a .275 batting average, a team-leading seven home runs, and 32 runs batted in (RBI).
 Martínez did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Entering the 2021 season, Martínez was ranked sixth in the Blue Jays system.
 Martínez was optioned to the Single–A Dunedin Blue Jays to begin the season, batting a .279 batting average, 19 home runs, and 68 runs batted in, before being assigned to the High-A Vancouver Canadians on August 3, 2021.
 He finished the season with the Canadians batting a .214 batting average, 9 home runs and 19 runs batted in.

 Martínez began the 2022 season with the Double–A New Hampshire Fisher Cats.
 On August 21, Martínez broke the franchise record for most home runs in a single season by a player, breaking the record of 27 set by Chip Cannon in 2006.
 Martínez finished the season with New Hampshire, batting with a .203 batting average, 30 home runs, and 76 runs batted in.
 On November 15, the Blue Jays added Martínez to their 40-man roster to protect him from the Rule 5 draft.